The Other Minnesota Twins

 - One Jim more clearly conveyed himself through speech, while the other was better suited to writing.

 While not all as eerily similar as the Jim twins, many more instances of uncanny likenesses can be found among twins who were raised apart.
-The CBS news show 48 Hours interviewed five sets of identical twins who were raised apart, including the following:
+The CBS news show "48 Hours" once interviewed five sets of identical twins who were raised apart, including the following: